-A majority of pieces donated since the program’s inception are on display in the Exhibition Gallery on the 18th floor of the North Dakota Capitol through April.
-This is the first time these pieces have ever been brought together in one location.
-This exhibition will travel to Watford City, Williston, and Minot throughout the summer.
+A majority of pieces donated since the program’s inception were on display in the Exhibition Gallery on the 18th floor of the North Dakota Capitol during the 68th Legislative Session.
+This was the first time these pieces have ever been brought together in one location.
+This exhibition is traveling to Watford City, Williston, and Minot throughout the summer.
 Hear more from the artists as they share their meaningful experiences in the videos below.

 Adam was born NE of London and moved to ND in 1987 and earned an MFA from UND in sculpture.
 Working from Grand Forks, ND, he works as a freelance artist and craftsman, working on various commissions and displaying his work at exhibitions throughout the region.
 His current work is focused on traditional landscapes, portraits, figurative sculptures, and mosaics.
 Adam's residency was at Turtle River State Park in 2009, the inaugural year.
 He completed and donated a driftwood art piece.